-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of SelectHealth Medicare Dual (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Select Health Medicare Dual (HMO)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Member Services at 855-442-9900 (toll-free).
 (TTY users should call 711).
+This call is free.
 Hours are: